tiwilliam/vagrant-debian/README.md

     ./vagrant-debian 64

-## Old releases
+## Old and testing releases

-You can also build images for squeeze using following command:
+You can also build images for squeeze and testing using any of following commands:

     ./vagrant-debian 64 squeeze

+    ./vagrant-debian 64 testing

 Forked off [joneskoo/vagrant-debian-squeeze-32](https://github.com/joneskoo/vagrant-debian-squeeze-32)